Ruby in WebAssembly

 Preparing Wasm modules is taking a few seconds...

-Serving HTTP on address http://127.0.0.1:3000
+Serving http://127.0.0.1:3000

-Note that the first line occurs because when Spin starts up, it does take Ruby a few moments to load all of its supporting files.
+Note that the second line occurs because when Spin starts up, it does take Ruby a few moments to load all of its supporting files.
 Using one of the smaller instances will improve startup time and overall performance.

-From here, we can run our usual curl
+From here, we can run our usual curl command or point a web browser to Spin:

 $ curl localhost:3000